 You don’t need much time to see Strasbourg.
 You can see the historic city center and see the main highlights in about half a day (4-5 hours).

-If you have a couple of extra hours to spare, I strongly suggest to pay a visit to Parc de L’Orangerie as well.
+If you have a couple of extra hours to spare, I strongly suggest paying a visit to Parc de L’Orangerie as well.

-However, the whole Alsace region is so beautiful that I suggest that you spend at least two – three days in Strasbourg and explore beyond the city as well.
+However, the whole Alsace region is so beautiful that I suggest that you spend at least 2 – 3 days in Strasbourg and explore beyond the city as well.
 You’ll find some suggestions below.

 Best time to visit

 Strasbourg is a year-round destination that you’ll enjoy at any time of the year.
 In the summer, you’ll find a beautiful green city with lots of flowers, in the winter – the famous Strasbourg Christmas market.
 If you want to avoid the crowds, then visit in the quieter months avoiding the busy summer months (July – August) and December.

 Our experience: We visited Strasbourg with kids at the end of February and it was a wonderful experience.
 There were no crowds even on a weekend and we could quietly explore the city and enjoy the best it has to offer.

 READ ALSO: Best Time to Visit Europe

 Strasbourg city tours and day trips in the area

 Strasbourg is located in a beautiful Alsace region and it would be a pity not to see more of it.
 I highly recommend a day trip to the charming town Colmar and also the wineries.
 Colmar can be easily reached by train, but if you want to make the most of your time, consider a tour that covers several places in a day.